-- Understand the warning signs of debt and know where to get help.
-Review the "Financial Warning Signs" handout for more information. - Consider obtaining a power of attorney (POA) to authorize spouse use of Army Emergency Relief (AER) assistance.
+Understand the warning signs of debt and know where to get help.
+Review the "Financial Warning Signs" handout for more information.
+Consider obtaining a power of attorney (POA) to authorize spouse use of Army Emergency Relief (AER) assistance.
 This will allow your spouse to apply for emergency financial assistance.
-AER understands the challenges that come with active duty Army life from deployments to PCS orders and offers targeted community programs to help make everyday life on base a little easier.
+AER understands the challenges that come with active duty Army life - from deployments to PCS orders - and offers targeted community programs to help make everyday life on base a little easier.
 They can offer financial assistance, grants, and zero interest loans to Soldiers who are experiencing financial hardships.

-□ Carefully review your debt and utilize the Servicemembers Civil Relief Act (SCRA).
-Refer to the "Servicemembers Civil Relief Act (SCRA)" and "Military Consumer Protection" handouts to learn more about your rights.
+Carefully review your debt and utilize the Servicemembers Civil Relief Act (SCRA).
+Refer to the "Military Consumer Protection" handout to learn more about your rights under the SCRA and the Military Lending Act (MLA).
 The SCRA limits the interest rate to 6% on all debts incurred before your active duty military service.
 Contact your creditors and lenders to discuss reducing interest rates on credit cards, car loans, certain student loans, home equity loans and mortgages.

-Counselor: In addition to interest rate benefits, the SCRA may also be helpful with termination of cellphone contracts, automobile leases and residential leases.
+Counselor : In addition to interest rate benefits, the SCRA may also be helpful with termination of cell phone contracts, automobile leases and residential leases.
 The SCRA also provides protection in certain situations such as evictions, foreclosures, court proceedings, taxes and liabilities, and installment contracts.

-- Take advantage of student loan programs offered to deployed Soldiers.
+☐ Take advantage of student loan programs offered to deployed Soldiers.
 You are legally entitled to have interest on some student loans suspended for the duration of your service while deployed in a combat zone.
-Review the "Paying Off Student Loans" handout for more information. - Soldiers for whom mobilization reduces income may qualify for income-based payment reductions.
+Review the "Paying Off Student Loans" handout for more information.

+Soldiers for whom mobilization reduces income may qualify for income-based payment reductions.
 Some service in hostile-fire area may entitle you to loan cancellation.

 The SCRA can reduce the interest rate on student loans for Guard/Reserve members ordered to active duty.
 Speak with your loan servicer to meet documentation requirements and also notify servicers when you are released from active duty.
-Review the "SCRA" handout for more information.

-Counselor: Explain to Soldier(s) that information about their student loans can be found on the National Student Loan Data System (NSLDS) at https://nsldsfap.ed.gov/help/faq.
+Counselor: Explain to Soldier(s) that information about their student loans can be found on the National Student Loan Data System (NSLDS) at https://nslds.ed.gov/nslds/nslds SA/.